Is £5m fight for third now between three teams?

 Despite having to cope with Kevin Nisbet's absence, Hibs were on a run of five games unbeaten, including four wins.
 Elie Youan came to the fore with five goals during that period.

-However, a punishing 4-1 defeat at home by Rangers and battling loss at Celtic Park with 10 men has allowed Aberdeen to climb above them.
+However, a punishing 4-1 defeat at home by Rangers and a battling loss at Celtic Park with 10 men have allowed Aberdeen to climb above them.
 Youan was the player dismissed in Glasgow following two bookings.

 However, Lee Johnson took heart from the performance, which was an improvement on their 6-1 loss at Celtic Park earlier in the season.